 There are times in most of our lives when we experience distressing events and feelings.
 Members of our family and/or friends may be supportive, but sometimes we feel the need to talk to someone who is not personally involved.

-All counselling support is now available through Confidential Care the Trusts Employee Assistance Programme.
-Support is also available for family member who live in the same household and are over 16 years of age.
+All counselling support is now available through Confidential Care, the Trust's Employee Assistance Programme.
+Support is also available for family members who live in the same household and are over 16.

 Did you know you can have a free and confidential health check with the Occupational Health department at any time?

-This thirty-minute assessment includes information and advice on:
+This 30-minute assessment includes information and advice on:

-If you would like further information or advice on the NHS pension scheme, transfers from other pensions schemes, as well as forms to nominate recipients of life assurance payment [DB2] or a partner pension nomination form [PN1], please contact the Pensions Department on 01332 258100.
+If you would like further information or advice on the NHS Pension Scheme, transfers from other pension schemes, or forms to nominate recipients of life assurance payment [DB2] or a partner pension nomination form [PN1], please contact the Pensions Department on 01332 258100.

 The Trust has access to a local NHS Pensions Advisory Service.
 This service is based at London Road Community Hospital in Derby.